Find Affordable College Courses

 Nashua, NH

-Rivier University landed the #9 spot in the 2023 rankings for the most popular master’s degree nursing programs.
+Rivier University ranked #9 on this year’s Most Popular Nursing Master’s Degree Schools in the New England Region list.
 Located in the small city of Nashua, Rivier is a private not-for-profit school with a small student population.

 Of the 82 students majoring in nursing at Rivier, 12% are male and 88% are female.